TeeworldsFun/teeworlds-wMod/readme.md

 =================

 A fun-mod with a lot of explosions and extra-weapons !

-Written and maintained by [FR] PJK (PJK136)
+Written by [FR] PJK (PJK136) except for the AI

-IA written by Neox : https://www.teeworlds.com/forum/viewtopic.php?id=10413
+AI written by Neox : https://www.teeworlds.com/forum/viewtopic.php?id=10413